Patient education: Split urine collection for orthostatic proteinuria (Beyond the Basics)

 You will need to collect all of your urine for 24 hours.
 Pick a day when this would be convenient.
 Men may want to buy an inexpensive urinal for easy collection; women may buy an inexpensive urine hat, which fits over the toilet.

-You will also need two jugs and a funnel.
-Two half gallon plastic jugs (eg, milk jugs), thoroughly rinsed, are adequate.
+You will also need two jugs and a funnel, which will usually be provided by your doctor.
 Label the two jugs:

 Your doctor or nurse's office will notify you when the results are available.